andactan/thesis/README.md

 ```

 ## Creating figures
-To create the figures in the thesis work, you can run the `make_figures.py` script in the `/figures` directory as
+To create the figures in the thesis work, you can run the `make_figures.py` script in the `figures` directory as

 ```bash
 python make_figures.py